simple-configuration-server/website/example.md

 The 'common/' and 'secrets/' folders contain Yaml files with common configuration variables, and secrets.

-The 'config/' folders contains all endpoints of the server.
+The 'endpoints/' folder contains all endpoints of the server.
 All files ending with 'scs-env.yaml' contain configuration variables and settings related to one endpoint, or a folder with endpoints.
 From inside the 'scs-env.yaml' file, you can reference the contents of the 'common/' and 'secrets/' folders using YAML tags.
 This way, you can put your configurations in Git, without including any secrets.
-All files under the 'config/' folder, that do not end with 'scs-env.yaml', are hosted as endpoints of the server.
+All files under the 'endpoints/' folder, that do not end with 'scs-env.yaml', are templates for the response of each endpoint of the server.

 ### File Contents
 For reference, the contents of each file in the above structure, are provided